Michigan ex-governor loses challenge to Flint water charges

 Snyder’s attorneys plan to appeal.
 It’s the first of what will be many aggressive challenges to an unprecedented case against a sitting or former Michigan governor for alleged acts while in office.

-Snyder, who left office at the end of 2018, is charged with failing to timely declare an emergency in Flint, which used the Flint River for drinking water in 2014-15 without properly treating it to reduce corrosion.
+Snyder, who served until 2019, is charged with failing to timely declare an emergency in Flint, which used the Flint River for drinking water in 2014-15 without properly treating it to reduce corrosion.
 Lead in old pipes contaminated the system over 18 months.

 Experts also blamed high bacteria levels in the water for a spike in Legionnaires’ disease.

-Snyder is also accused of violating the state constitution by failing to check the performance of public officials under his control.
+The indictment accuses Snyder of violating the state constitution by failing to check the performance of public officials under his control.
+The catastrophe in the majority-Black city has been described as environmental racism.

+The judge noted that the water switch was hatched when Flint was under the thumb of Snyder-appointed managers who had sweeping powers to fix the city’s poor finances.

+“The governor cares deeply for those affected by Flint’s water problems, and while in office, did everything in his power to help address them as facts and information became known,” said defense attorney Brian Lennon, who called the case “politically motivated.”